HYLODE/HyUi/log.md

 ## 2022-05-24 22:41:01
-Suite of tools to make mock data now all in one file Changed the name of the SQLModel to the generic Results
+Suite of tools to make mock data now all in one file Changed the name of the SQLModel to the generic Results Next step
+- use these mock functions in conftest.py to help build the fixtures for testing

 ## 2022-05-22 15:11:08
 basic pytest work